arkovia/acts/act-human-rights.md

 ### Segment 16
 Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.

+### Segment 17
+No person above adult age unless older by less than 2 years of the mature aged person should form any intimate relationships them.

 ## Declaration